 It’s worth noting that you don’t necessarily need inventory on hand in order to make sales.
 Sales can be used to decide which phone cases you actually order so you’re not stuck with hundreds of cases that just aren’t selling.

-Dropshipping existing phone cases
+3. Dropship existing phone cases

 Instead of making your own phone cases, you can use a dropshipping model so all you really need to worry about is building a website and making sales.

-The only major downsides are that you’ll have far less control over the product and lower margins, but in exchange, the product, shipping and fulfillment are taken care of for you.
+The only major downsides are that you’ll have far less control over the product and lower margins, but in exchange, the product, shipping, and fulfillment are taken care of for you.

 It’s as easy as using an app like Oberlo to import phone cases from Aliexpress into your Shopify store.
-Learn more about dropshipping with Aliexpress in The Definitive Guide to Dropshipping With Aliexpress.

-Now that you’ve figured out your market, your product and your supply chain, it’s time to figure out how and where to sell your phone cases.
+Now that you’ve figured out your market, your product, and your supply chain, it’s time to figure out how and where to sell your phone cases.

 As far as marketing goes, the following are recommended channels and tactics you should try, as well as resources for how to execute them:

-- Facebook Advertising: If you’re targeting a specific interest group with your designs, Facebook ads can help you market to people who fit a certain profile.
+- Facebook advertising.
+If you’re targeting a specific interest group with your designs, Facebook ads can help you market to people who fit a certain profile.

-- Instagram Marketing: Instagram is a highly visual platform, perfect for showing off your designs with the option for paid advertising as well.
+- Instagram marketing.
+Instagram is a highly visual platform, perfect for showing off your designs with the option for paid advertising as well.

 When you’re writing product descriptions for your phones, be as specific as possible in your messaging and consider the biggest selling points for your phone cases.

 Don’t get bogged down by the competition for phone cases.
 Like any other competitive market, what you need to focus on is appealing to the right niche and getting your products in front of these people.
 Start your business as a side hustle, then learn and grow it into a full-out small business.